Associate of Science in Nursing

 Once you complete your Associate of Science in Nursing (ASN) degree you’ll be eligible for the Registered Nurse licensing examination.
 After successful completion of the licensing exam, you will be eligible to provide entry-level, holistic nursing care for a wide range of patients, residents and clients in many different health care settings.

-Students who enter the ASN program with 30 or more transferrable credits, a G.P.A. of 2.7, and a grade of B or higher in the first nursing course (NSG101) may be eligible for the BSN Integrated program.
-Students in the Integrated BSN program are eligible to take BSN core courses while simultaneously completing the ASN program.
-Click here for additional admission requirements.
-Click here to view the integretated option curriculum.
+Students who enter the ASN program with 30 or more transferrable credits, a G.P.A. of 2.7, and a grade of B or higher in the first nursing course (NSG101) may be eligible for the RN to BSN Integrated option.
+Students in the RN to BSN Integrated option are eligible to take RN to BSN courses while simultaneously completing the ASN program.
+View additional admission requirements and curriculum.

-Our nursing program is accredited by the National League for Nursing Accrediting Commission and is approved by the Iowa Board of Nursing.
+This nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Iowa Board of Nursing.

-Once you successfully complete this program, you have the opportunity to advance into the Online Bachelor of Science in Nursing degree program at Mercy College.
+Once you successfully complete this program, you have the opportunity to advance into the online RN to BSN program at Mercy College.

 Because classes are ongoing, you may begin the ASN program in either the fall or spring semesters.
-Applications to the ASN program must be received by the Office of Admissions for fall admission by June 15; for spring admission by October 15.
 Your admission into this program is on a competitive basis, so early application is encouraged.
 Following general College admission, students may enroll in Liberal Arts and Science (LAS) courses in the School of Liberal Arts and Sciences prior to admission into the ASN program.
 For a complete list of application deadlines, click here.

-As part of your studies, you’ll receive direct patient contact through on-the-job clinical experience (called practicums) at Mercy Medical Center.
-You’ll also work at Mercy affiliate locations and at many other leading health care organizations in central Iowa, to get hands-on learning throughout your course of study.
+As part of your studies, you’ll receive direct patient contact through clinical experiences at Mercy Medical Center and many other leading health care organizations in central Iowa, to get hands-on learning throughout your course of study.

-Our dedicated instructors are totally committed to student learning.
-They teach critical thinking and clinical judgment and actively involve students in their studies.
+Our dedicated instructors are committed to student learning, teaching critical thinking and clinical judgment.
 They develop caring relationships with students and help them with professional development.
-Each faculty member has a unique personality with specialized educational skills.
 They are professional educators and nurses with clinical practice experience which they bring to the classroom.
-You’ll find they continually collaborate with other nursing professionals and involve students as they serve as role models for professional practice.
+You’ll find they serve as role models for professional practice.

 Once you have completed your ASN degree, you’ll have the knowledge and skills to be eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Today’s job market for registered nurses is excellent, although opportunities may vary by geographical area and setting.
+Today’s job market for registered nurses is strong, although opportunities may vary by geographical area and setting.
 As our population grows and ages, the demand for nurses is expected to grow accordingly.
 You can get more details and statistics about specific roles and job opportunities from the U.S. Department of Labor’s Bureau of Labor Statistics website.